jamiealquiza/tachymeter/README.md

  Output:
 ![ss](https://user-images.githubusercontent.com/4108044/37558972-a40374f2-29e2-11e8-9df2-60b2927a8fa4.png)

-Tachymeter also provides a `Timeline` type that's used to gather a series of `*Metrics` (each `*Metrics` themselves holding data summarizing a series of measured events). `*Metrics` are added to a `*Timeline` using the `AddEvent(m *Metrics)` method.
+Tachymeter also provides a `Timeline` type that's used to gather a series of `*Metrics` (each `*Metrics` object holding data summarizing a series of measured events). `*Metrics` are added to a `*Timeline` using the `AddEvent(m *Metrics)` method.
 Once the desired number of `*Metrics` has been collected, `WriteHTML` can be called on the `*Timeline`, resulting in an single HTML page with a histogram for each captured `*Metrics`.
 An example use case may be a benchmark where tachymeter is used to summarize the timing results of a loop, but several iterations of the loop are to be called in series.
 See the [tachymeter-graphing example](https://github.com/jamiealquiza/tachymeter/tree/master/example/tachymeter-graphing) for further details.

 ### Configuration

-Tachymeter is initialized with a `Size` parameter that specifies the max sample count that can be held.
-This is done to control resource usage and minimize the impact of tachymeter inside an application; the `AddTime` method should be a sub-microsecond o(1) on modern hardware.
+Tachymeter is initialized with a `Size` parameter that specifies the maximum sample count that can be held.
+This is done to set bounds on tachymeter memory usage (since it's a lossless storage structure).
+The `AddTime` method is o(1) and typically sub-microsecond  modern hardware.
 If the actual event count is smaller than or equal to the configured tachymeter size, all of the measured events will be included in the calculated results.
 If the event count exceeds the tachymeter size, the oldest data will be overwritten.
-In this scenario, the last window of data (that fits into the configured `Size`) will be used for output calculations.
+In this scenario, the last window of `Size` events will be used for output calculations.

-Note the tradeoffs of this counting mechanism as a design choice; calculations are intended to be lossless within the data window, but the window size has upper limitations.
-If you're doing extremely high counts (either by sheer rate or by using long windows), you may benefit from a sketch counter (not currently supported).

 # Accurate Rates With Parallelism